kungaroh/kungaroh/README.md

 Alternatively you can view the code for the projects in the github repository of the same name e.g. `bubble sort` game will be in the `bubble sort` repository

-## Contact Me
-If you have any feedback, or would like to get in touch for anything you can contact me by email 📫 henryvarley14+contact@gmail.com

 <!--
 **Iths567/Iths567** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.